 When did you first start using Jurlique products?

 I went to Sydney College of the Arts and had to travel through the city to get to there.
 That’s when I first saw the Jurlique store.
 I had a part-time job, and I would go and spend all my money in there; it was one of the first brands I really loved.
 I loved the scents and the natural products.

 My painting is a summary of everything I saw when I went to the farm.
 On my last day there, we sat on the side of a hill that looks across the valley, and that’s where I did my sketching.
 The wide open space, the native Australian colours of the gum trees, and of course the Roses were my inspiration.

 The colours at the farm were so beautiful and had such a beautiful fragrance.
 The painting I created was my interpretation of the farm, based on the colours and how it made me feel.

 And it was wonderful learning how Jurlique products are made – seeing the different elements of the farm, talking to the growers, finding out about the unique extraction process.
 It’s amazing how Jurlique has the vision to take nature, which is something so many people take for granted, and turn it into something so beautiful.
 Being there made it all make a lot more sense.

 Is there any Jurlique product you can’t live without?

 I love Rosewater Balancing Mist.
 It’s so beautiful.
 I keep it on my coffee table or sometimes it moves to the kitchen bench; it’s always somewhere where we can walk past and have a quick mist.
 It makes you feel special; it hydrates, but the smell is so beautiful and natural, and reminds me of the Roses I saw growing on the Jurlique Farm.
-It’s energizing and makes you feel like you’re ready to go again.
+It’s energising and makes you feel like you’re ready to go again.